sundews/Sundew.DiscriminatedUnions/README.md

     public sealed record Error(int Code) : Result;
 }
 ```
-Alternatively, a union can be defined with unnested case classes, allowing the possibility of creating dimensional unions (see below).
+Alternatively, a union can be defined with unnested case classes and interfaces, allowing the possibility of creating dimensional unions (see below).

 ### Evaluation
 ```csharp